GruffCassquatch/NoKeepersPassTransition/README.md

 # NoKeepersPassTransition
 A mod for The Long Dark

-A simple demonstaration mod made for Silkroad123 to disable the transition from PV to Keeper's Pass.
+A simple demonstration mod made for Silkroad123 to disable the transition from PV to Keeper's Pass.
 This is NOT a mod that I intend to maintain.

 ## Requirements:
 [MelonLoader](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)